KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-WienerLinien by fewieden](https://github.com/fewieden/MMM-WienerLinien)

+1. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
-1. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
+2. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
-2. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+3. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+4. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-4. Recommendation: Replace eslintrc by new flat config.
+5. Recommendation: Replace eslintrc by new flat config.
-5. The branch name is 'master'.
+6. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-WiFiPassword by TeraTech](https://github.com/TeraTech/MMM-WiFiPassword)